timothyakinyelu/zed-horses-data/README.md

         localhost:5000/

-this will automatically fetch data from zed and display in readable format for you, and it will also save the latest data to the data.json file.
+you can fetch data by date and also indicate how many pages of the results you want returned

 To read the file in future, type in your browser

-        localhost:5000/read-data
+        localhost:5000/fetch-file

+this url enables you fetch saved file by date

 ### To make it less complicated